 TSG and WGs shall endeavour to reach consensus on all issues, including decisions on Technical Specifications and Technical Reports.
 Informal methods of reaching consensus are encouraged (e.g., a show of hands).
+During the development of consensus, comments and objections should be considered using fair, impartial, open, and transparent processes.
 If consensus cannot be achieved, the Chair can decide to take a vote.